 Time and time again, the average gym-goer will find themselves getting stuck in the same sort of fitness “workout rut.”
 They go to the same class, do the same routine, hop on the same cardio machine, or do the same treadmill workout.
 This generally leads to frustration, burnout, or hitting a fitness plateau.
 Instead, one of the best ways to take your fitness game to the next level is to try something fresh.
 Something unique and community-driven to add depth to your workout life.
 Enter CrossFit.

 CrossFit is not just a type of workout.
-It’s almost its own lifestyle.
+It has a cult-like following; it is a lifestyle.
 It offers a different take on the concept of fitness, designed to support you with community workouts and prevent plateaus thanks to varied movements.
-If someone you know does CrossFit, you’ll know about it.
 After your first CrossFit workout, you’ll understand the need to tell people.
 Here’s what you need to know about this workout movement.

 Functional movements are movements you perform every day — lifting objects, squatting, jumping, or stretching exercises.
 A CrossFit workout takes these everyday movements and leverages them for a workout by adding higher weights, faster movements, or longer distances.

 The idea is to increase the overall power necessary to perform these movements.
 They build muscle and strength.
 They improve flexibility.
 They increase stamina.
 CrossFit is designed to fit everyone’s ability level, and the process is simple.
 Each day, there is a prescribed workout complete with modifications for ability level.
 Everyone in “the box,” aka the gym, completes the same workout.
 There are even kids’ classes to help adolescents build strength, balance, and endurance.

 Another common element of CrossFit is the spirit of friendly competition.
 The workout is built for community and often uses competitions, scoreboards or leader boards, and even social media shoutouts to keep members motivated and interested.